 To earn Arts Honors, an honors student in the School of the Arts must complete 15 credits of arts honors courses provided through the Honors College, or participate in other approved courses.
 Arts Honors graduates will be recognized with special regalia at graduation and the distinction will be noted on their transcript.

 Arts Honors courses will be offered in Art Foundation and Art History each year in conjunction with a minimum of one additional changing course.
 The changing course offering is based on proposals put forward by VCUarts professors.
-Built around professors’ research interests these courses give honors students the opportunity to work with professors in a small group studying topics tied to the professor’s research.
+Built around professors’ research, interest in these courses give honors students the opportunity to work in a small group studying topics tied to the professor’s research.

 What are the benefits of being an honors student at VCU?

 Benefits include an honors residence hall, early course registration, honors-only scholarships, special library privileges and access to the honor center’s computer-equipped study rooms and lounge areas.